Ames/RML/README.txt

   Bar Code
   Board Para

-RML commands will not necissarily map directly to printer commands;
+RML commands will not necessarily map directly to printer commands;
 the interpreter will worry about the details.

 some commands with have arguments: {cmd arg1 ...}